JuliaData/DataFrames.jl/docs/src/man/basics.md

       985 rows omitted
 ```

-In this example we have created a `DataFrame` using `:Sex` and `:Age` column for the first five Rows:
+In this example we have created a `DataFrame` using `:Sex` and `:Age` column for the first five rows:

 ```jldoctest dataframe
 julia> german[1:5, [:Sex, :Age]]